Negative Man: The New 52

-While part of Caulder's second wave of the Doom Patrol, Negative Man and the team went on a mission to capture the Ring of Volthoom which had attached itself onto a woman named Jessica Cruz.
-Their mission put them in opposition to the Justice League, but was revealed by Lex Luthor that Niles caused Larry and every one else on the team's respective accidents, forcing them to lose morale and give up.
+In The New 52 continuity reboot, Negative Man is actually the second host of the Negative Spirit as Negative Woman predates his tenure on the team.
+Part of Niles Caulder's second incarnation of the Doom Patrol, Negative Man and the team went on a mission to capture the Ring of Volthoom which had attached itself onto a woman named Jessica Cruz.
+Their mission put them in opposition to the Justice League, where Niles sought to lobotomize Cruz when Volthoom took control over her body.
+During the battle, Negative Man does not use any of his powers; it is implied that the New 52 version of the Negative Spirit is a violent entity that is so powerful, that Niles forbids Larry from using it in battle unless Niles explicitly orders him to unleash it.
+The battle ends when Batman is able to help Jessica Cruz regain control over her body and the power ring that has now bonded to her hand.

 Young Animal

 Some time later, Larry was mysteriously beamed to what was known as "The Negative Space" and separated from his negative spirit Keeg Bovo.
 After being sent back to Earth, Larry was reunited with his fellow former Doom and contacted by Keeg Bovo, who invited Larry to return to the Negative Space for trial.
 Trainor, Bovo, and Robotman went to the Negative Space and, despite Trainor being sentenced to continue being connected to Bovo, Robotman talked the council out of their decision, stating it was only fair for Larry to decide if he wanted to continue the connection or be normal.
 Larry chose to continue being Negative Man and accepted Bovo, knowing that in this way he could continue helping people.
-As a parting gift, the council modifies his abilities so that whenever the Negative Spirit is released and Larry is unconscious he experiences an entire normal human lifecycle, as a way to allow him to have the chance to feel normal.
+As a parting gift, the council modified his abilities so that whenever the Negative Spirit is released and Larry is unconscious, he experiences an entire normal human lifecycle, as a way to allow him to have the chance to feel normal.
 Many different negative spirits are seen at the trial.

+Powers and abilities

+When Larry Trainor was accidentally sent to a field of cosmic radiation while testing out an experimental jet into the stratosphere and crash landed back on Earth, his physiology had been changed permanently and requires the Chief's lead-lined bandages so he could operate in human society.
+Negative Man has the ability to release a black, radioactive energy form from within his own body.
+His mind and consciousness functions inside the being, while Larry's body is left behind as a husk.
+In this form, he can fly at supersonic speeds, phase through solid objects, and absorb thermal energy to convert it into an explosive discharge or generate waves of intense heat.
+Originally, Larry could also stay separated from his body for only sixty seconds.
+By now, he also has trained himself to last much longer before leaving it at will.
+As Larry, he is also an expert in aviation and military protocol.